Food deserts by country: Socioeconomic Disparities

-In Australia, jobs are organized into low or high class using Australian and New Zealand Standard Classification of Occupations (ANZSCO) which considers skills, education, and experience to place the job.
+In Australia, jobs are organized into five levels using Australian and New Zealand Standard Classification of Occupations (ANZSCO) which considers skills, education, and experience to place the job.
 The location of food deserts are often in areas where people's jobs and income are considered on the low side of the spectrum.
 In 2005 in Western Australia, a dearth of high quality and affordable fruit and vegetables in isolated regions was identified as one factor limiting consumption, along with produce seasonality.

 A 2014 review found that the less populous and very remote areas of the state had fewer grocery stores and higher prices for fruit, vegetables, and dairy than in cities.
 Economically it is reported that in areas with low income, families would have to spend 56% of their income on buying healthy food.
 Lack of availability to fresher food leads to unhealthy food consumption, resulting in what is described as a "obesogenic" neighborhood, which means that the environment's food surroundings do not support healthy eating.
 Of these stores, 20% did not generally supply produce that met all quality standards, with a few exceptions, unlike urban areas with exceptions for lettuce and green beans in Perth.
 Geographical data were not analyzed for prevalence of low income residents to define areas as food deserts.